It is a hard thing for a doula to admit:

 It made no sense.

-Nearly 8 years into this gig, I think I’m maybe beginning to understand how doulas work.
+Over a decade into this gig, I think I’m maybe beginning to understand how doulas work.

 I’m reading an incredible book titled The Worst Is Over: What to Say When Every Moment Counts.
 I bought the book thinking it would help with my kids.
 Norah has an anxious tummy and Cedar is ever catapulting from high places.
 I never imagined how it might relate to my birth work.
 But, of course, women in childbirth are in an altered state of consciousness just like people who experience trauma.
 Childbirth is NOT trauma and not always even painful but the brain does go into an altered state.
 Women in childbirth are often dreamy, time becomes hazy, thoughts may be confusing, suggestions plant deeply.
 I already knew how important language is for birthing women but this book took it up 10 notches.
 And it taught me about pacers.